What controls star formation in the central 500 pc of the Galaxy?

-The above numbers are very suggestive, in that the `normal' overdensity thresholds for star formation on the one hand predict the Lada threshold for star formation in the solar neighbourhood, and on the other also predict a density threshold in the CMZ of $n_{\rm turb}\sim2\times10^8~{\rm cm}^{-3}$, which gives the best agreement with the observed SFR so far.
-The difference with the required $n_{\rm th}=5\times10^8~{\rm cm}^{-3}$ for a weakly magnetically confined density PDF is only a factor of three,\footnote{Note that the difference is still an order of magnitude when neglecting the (admittedly weak) effect of magnetic fields.} and may be offset by uncertainties in the density PDF, in the above numbers, and/or in the observed SFR. {While turbulence is thus capable of increasing the density threshold to the required, extreme densities, we should note that this argument is incomplete, as we have not established what is driving the turbulence.
-We return to this point in \S\ref{sec:disc}, and will now briefly discuss a particularly interesting uncertainty.}
+The above numbers are very suggestive, in that these physically-motivated overdensity thresholds for star formation correctly predict the Lada threshold for star formation in the solar neighbourhood, as well as a density threshold in the CMZ of $n_{\rm turb}\ga3\times10^7~{\rm cm}^{-3}$, which gives the best agreement with the observed SFR so far.
+This threshold is a lower limit, because the CMZ clouds outside the 100-pc ring are supervirial when the stellar gravitational potential is omitted and hence have $\alpha_{\rm vir}>1.5$ (cf.~equation~\ref{eq:xturb}).
+This is easily offset by uncertainties in the density PDF, in the above numbers, and/or in the observed SFR.

+While turbulence is capable of increasing the density threshold to the required, extreme densities, we should note that this argument is incomplete, as we have not established what is driving the turbulence.
+We return to this point in \S\ref{sec:disc}, and will now briefly discuss a particularly interesting uncertainty.